Galaxy Deblending using Residual Dense Neural networks: Results

 \subsubsection{Evaluation}

-We trained the framework on 2-galaxy blended images and tested the trained model on both 2-galaxy and 3-galaxy blended images.
-Both test sets contain 1000 noisy blended images.
+We trained the framework on $2$-galaxy blended images and tested the trained model on blended images with $2$ to $7$ galaxies.
+Testing set for each class contains $1000$ noisy blended galaxy images.

-We start by showing some example results in Figures \ref{fig:iterative_blend2} and \ref{fig:iterative_blend3}.
+We start by showing some example results from $2$-galaxy and $3$-galaxy blended images in FIG.s \ref{fig:iterative_blend2} and \ref{fig:iterative_blend3}.
 These results show the typical output from a high-quality deblend.
 The network is using both the morphological as well as the color information to isolate images of individual galaxies which is helpful in recovering images even in difficult cases.

-In Table~\ref{tab:iterative} we present the fraction of deblends sorted by the quality category (see Section \ref{fwdesc}) for 2-galaxy and 3-galaxy problems.
+In Table~\ref{tab:iterative_all} we present the fraction of deblends sorted by the quality category (see Section \ref{fwdesc}) for all the testing sets with various numbers of galaxies.
 Note that this only indicates how well the scheme thinks it is doing, rather than how well it is actually doing.
 With this caveat, the process shows relatively good results with a large fraction of nominally high-quality deblends.

+Somewhat surprisingly, the method continues to work even when the number of galaxies in the blend goes well beyond two as in training.
+Table~\ref{tab:iterative_all} shows a steady decrease in the number of high-quality deblends rather than a catastrophic drop in performance.
+A high-quality deblend for $7$-galaxy sample is presented in FIG. \ref{fig:iterative_blend7} in Appendix \ref{more_itr}.
+It seems that the network can deal with additional flux around the objects, regardless of whether it is coming from a single object or multiple objects.

 To quantify the quality of the deblends, we start with some standard image analysis metrics.
 We applied the peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM) as metrics to evaluate the quality of deblended images from the deblender when compared with the ground truth.